mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 status.
-The Admiralty, in its evaluation efforts, has thus far deployed the ships in over-sized squadrons of 10 to 20 vessels and has committed them to op-erations only with the Navy’s major battle fleets.
+The Admiralty, in its evaluation efforts, has thus far deployed the ships in over-sized squadrons of 10 to 20 vessels and has committed them to op-erations only with the Navy's major battle fleets.

 **TL15 Tons Cost (MCr)**